 If you do not like the idea of crowds, go first thing in the morning, at 9 am.
 Most likely, there will be no lines and very few people in the One World Observatory.

-This is a museum commemorating the 9/11 attacks on the World Trade Center.
+The 9/11 Memorial Museum is a museum commemorating the 9/11 attacks on the World Trade Center.
 Tickets are available online and two to three hours is the recommended time to see this museum.

-More Information for Your Trip to New York City:
+More Information about New York City